pablodecm/phd_thesis/src/103_chapter_3.md

 prospective sensitivity of the analysis.
 The *expected significance*, is the expectation value for the probability value from [Equation
 @eq:significance_test] under the alternative hypothesis.
-Instead, the median of the expectation is often considered to preserve monotonicity with Z-values, and several approximations exist for simple cut-and-count likelihoods.
+Instead, the median instead of the expectation is often considered to preserve monotonicity with Z-values, and several approximations exist for simple cut-and-count likelihoods.
 Both the expected and median significance depend on the signal fraction $\mu$ assumed, so they are particularly useful